Shannon-whatever/Animate-Anyone-1-Group-project/README.md

 #### Robustness Evaluation

 To better assess generalization and robustness, we constructed a custom dataset and evaluated the model on this new data without any additional pre-training.
-Here are example reference images from our custom evaluation set, featuring diverse sub- jects—including real humans, robots, cartoons, 3D models, and artistic styles—used to test the model’s generalization and robustness.
+Below are example reference images from our custom evaluation set, featuring diverse subjects—including real humans, robots, cartoons, 3D models, and artistic styles—used to test the model’s generalization and robustness.

 ![Customized Dataset Summary (png)](https://github.com/Shannon-whatever/Animate-Anyone-1-Group-project/blob/main/Figures/Appendix_2/ref_img_summary.png)